Application Performance Metrics Monitoring¶

 Trigger Conditions¶

-Configure the trigger conditions for alert levels: you can set any one of critical, major, minor, or normal conditions.
+Set the trigger conditions for alert levels: You can arbitrarily configure any one of the urgent, important, warning, or normal trigger conditions.

 For more details, refer to Event Level Description.

-If Continuous Trigger Evaluation is enabled, it means that after multiple consecutive evaluations meet the trigger conditions, an event will be triggered again.
+If Continuous Trigger Judgment is enabled, it means that after multiple consecutive judgments meet the trigger condition, an event will be triggered again.
 The maximum limit is 10 times.

 Alert Levels